 - SHORT LETTER addressing why the student failed to make SAP and what has changed that will now allow him/her to progress.

 - APPROPRIATE DOCUMENTATION supporting the reason for the appeal and/or showing how the problem has been resolved.
-If a student feels it is not possible to document his/her extenuating circumstances, his/her letter of appeal must explain why.
+If a student feels it is not possible to document the extenuating circumstances, the letter of appeal must explain why.

-- ACADEMIC PLAN OF STUDY completed by the student and his/her academic advisor, showing how the student will meet SAP standards by a specific time or complete their program.
+- ACADEMIC PLAN OF STUDY, completed by the student and the academic advisor, showing how the student will meet SAP standards by a specific time or complete the program.

 - APPROVED APPEAL

-Students with an approved appeal are placed on Financial Aid Probation and are eligible to receive funding on a probationary basis.
-The majority of approved appeals require that certain terms and conditions be met in order to maintain financial aid eligibility.
+Students with an approved appeal are placed on Financial Aid Probation and are eligible to receive funding provided they continue to meet the conditions of the academic plan.
 For example, a student may be required to earn 100 percent of the credits he/she attempts each semester with a grade of ‘C’ or higher in each course.

 - TABLED APPEAL